apophatic/apophatic.github.io/pages/uses.md

 # uses

-Inspired by [Uses This](https://usesthis.com), the following, which helps with a sense of intentionality by laying them out, is a list of the tools I use in a somewhat regular occurence, directly or indirectly, with a couple redacted for privacy purposes.
+Inspired by [Uses This](https://usesthis.com), the following, which, by being transparent, helps with a sense of intentionality, is a list of the tools I use in a somewhat regular occurence, directly or indirectly, with a couple redacted for privacy purposes.

 ---